-At December 31, 2007, the Company had warrants outstanding to purchase common stock that were denominated in both U.S. and Canadian dollars, which results in the Company having warrants outstanding that are denominated outside the Company's U.S. dollar functional currency.
+At December 31, 2007, the Company had warrants outstanding to purchase common stock that were denominated in both U.S. and Canadian dollars, which resulted in the Company having warrants outstanding that were denominated outside the Company's U.S. dollar functional currency.

-In November 2007, the Emerging Issues Task Force ("EITF") of the FASB issued EITF No. 07-5, Issue Summary No.1 "Determining Whether an Instrument (or an Embedded Feature) is Indexed to an Entity's Own Stock" ("EITF 07-5").
-In June 2008, one of the conclusions reached under EITF 07-05 was a consensus-for-exposure that an equity-linked financial instrument would not be considered indexed to the entity's own stock if the strike price is denominated in a currency other than the issuer's functional currency.
+In November 2007, the Emerging Issues Task Force ("EITF") of the FASB issued EITF No. 07-5, Issue Summary No.1 "Determining Whether an Instrument (or an Embedded Feature) is Indexed to an Entity's Own Stock" ("EITF 07-5"), codified as ASC 815-40.
+In June 2008, one of the conclusions reached under EITF 07-05 was a consensus that an equity-linked financial instrument would not be considered indexed to the entity's own stock if the strike price is denominated in a currency other than the issuer's functional currency.
 The issues brought to the EITF for discussion related to how an entity should determine whether certain instruments or embedded features are indexed to its own stock.
-This discussion included equity-linked financial instruments where the exercise price is denominated in a currency other than the issuer's functional currency; such as the Company's outstanding warrants to purchase common stock that are denominated in Canadian dollars.
-This conclusion reached under EITF 07-05 clarified the accounting treatment for these and certain other financial instruments as it related to FASB Statement No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133").
+This discussion included equity-linked financial instruments where the exercise price is denominated in a currency other than the issuer's functional currency; such as the Company's outstanding warrants to purchase common stock that were denominated in Canadian dollars.
+This conclusion reached under EITF 07-05 clarified the accounting treatment for these and certain other financial instruments as it related to FASB Statement No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133"), codified as ASC 815-10.
 SFAS 133 specifies that a contract that would otherwise meet the definition of a derivative under SFAS 133, issued or held by the reporting entity that is both (a) indexed to its own stock and (b) classified in stockholders' equity in its statement of financial position should not be considered a derivative financial instrument for purposes of applying SFAS 133.
 As a result, the Company's outstanding warrants denominated in Canadian dollars were not considered to be indexed to its own stock and should therefore be treated as derivative financial instruments and recorded at their fair value as a liability.
-EITF 07-05 is effective for financial statements for fiscal years beginning after December 15, 2008 and earlier adoption is not expected to have a material impact on the Company's financial statements unless the Company issues further equity i
+EITF 07-05 is effective for financial statements for fiscal years beginning after December 15, 2008 and earlier adoption is not permitted.
+Since the warrants to purchase common stock that are denominated in